 This diagram can allow hotel staff to visualize the necessary components while creating this system.
 This “big picture” will help the hotel ensure that they hire the right developers and have a common goal in mind, which is essential while developing an online sales platform.

-Example #2: Sales Order System
+Example2: Sales Order System

-The example below visualizes a birdseye view of a company’s ordering system.
+The example below visualizes a bird's view of a company’s ordering system.
 As you can see from the diagram, this system relies heavily on input from managers, employees, and customers.
 While many system diagrams are in the shape of a box, the organization of this flow chart makes it a little easier to see the input and output of everyone involved.

 This kind of example would likely be created at the beginning of the project to determine the scope, goals, and what each person is responsible for.